top of page

 Madeira Hiking

 Money: ATMs and credit cards are available in many places.
 You should still take enough cash with you on your trip.
-They only take cash at the mountain hut on Pico Ruivo.
+At the mountain hut on Pico Ruivo, they only take cash.

 Water: Unfortunately, you won't always find this.
 Make sure your water tank is always well filled.
 I usually had around 2.5 litres with me.
 You shouldn't drink the water from the lavedas.
 This is industrial water for agriculture.
 Sometimes there are also waterfall basins or fountains along the way.
 However, you should definitely use a water filter.
 No matter how clear the water may be, it may still contain impurities such as animal faeces or dead animals.
 However, you can also boil the water.